ethereum/consensus-specs/specs/core/0_deposit-contract.md

 * `withdrawal_credentials[:1] == BLS_WITHDRAWAL_PREFIX_BYTE`
 * `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]` where `withdrawal_pubkey` is a BLS pubkey

 The private key corresponding to `withdrawal_pubkey` will be required to initiate a withdrawal.
-It can be stored separately until a withdrawal is required, e.g., in cold storage.
+It can be stored separately until a withdrawal is required, e.g. in cold storage.

 #### Amount